Har23s/Resume-builder/README.md

 # Resume-builder
-A user can build a resume format by giving his/her inputs
+A user can build a resume format by giving his/her Academics details and thier proffesional details as inputs.